cpbirch/balls/README.md

 3. Toggle text rotation.
 4. Attraction/Repulsion for all the green balls.
 5. Toggle Pulsating Balls (to be implemented)
-6. Different thresholds for events (to be implemented).
+6. Thresholds for events (to be implemented).
 7. Custom colors. (to be implemented).
 8. Custom Shapes (Hmm... then I may have to rename repo.)